 To learn more about our labor practices and human rights commitments please take a moment to review our Global Supplier Code of Conduct.

-We are committed to the welfare of animals.
+The J.M.
+Smucker Co. is committed to the welfare of animals.
 Whether farm or domesticated, we believe all animals should be treated with care and compassion throughout their lives.

 This policy clearly communicates our: